Title: Holistic Nursing and Complementary Integrative Health Approaches

 - Use of essential oils

-Nurses may employ CAM as part of an overall plan of care.
-Patients must grant informed consent in writing or orally, with substantiating documentation by the nurse.
-In obtaining informed consent for a CAM nursing intervention, the nurse will provide the client with information about the modality, including its intended benefits and potential risks, as well as conventional treatments or procedures that are available.
-As part of the assessment process, medication reconciliation efforts must include a query of herb, vitamin, mineral, homeopathy, herbal medicines and/or dietary supplement use by the patient.
-Collaboration and consultation between members of the health care team are essential.
-When CAM is incorporated into the plan of care as a nursing intervention documentation of consent, assessment information, plan of care, interventions and evaluation must adhere to standards of nursing practice.
+When nurses employ CHA patients must grant informed consent in writing or orally, with substantiating documentation by the nurse.
+In obtaining informed consent for a CHA nursing intervention, the nurse will provide the client with information about the modality, including its intended benefits and potential risks, as well as conventional treatments or procedures that are available.

-American Holistic Nurses Association, American Nurses Association.
-(2007) Holistic Nursing: Scope and Standards of Practice.
+American Holistic Nurses Association (AHNA), & American Nurses Association (ANA).
+(2013).
+Holistic Nursing: Scope and Standards of Practice (2nd ed.)
+Silver Springs, MD: NurseBooks.org

 American Holistic Nurses Association.
-(2007).
+(2012).
 Position on the Role of Nurses in the Practice of Complementary and Alternative Therapies.
+Accessed 5/15/15 at http://www.ahna.org/Resources/Publications/Position-Statements

-National Center for Complementary and Alternative Medicine accessed 2/23/11 at http://nccam.nih.gov/
+National Center for Complementary and Integrative Health.
+Accessed 5/15/15 at http://nccam.nih.gov/